ethers-io/ethers.js/docs/v5/api/utils/address/README.md

 Returns *address* as a Checksum Address.

-If *address* is an invalid 40-nibble [HexString](/v5/api/utils/bytes/#HexString) or if it contains mixed case and the checksum is invalid, an InvalidArgument Error is throw.
+If *address* is an invalid 40-nibble [HexString](/v5/api/utils/bytes/#HexString) or if it contains mixed case and the checksum is invalid, an InvalidArgument Error is thrown.

 The value of *address* may be any supported address format.